learn-co-curriculum/dsc-data-analysis-python-intro/README.md

 Then to print out the colors, in the base Python example we had a `for` loop and then code to extract the information from each individual dictionary.
 The string values got printed out without any additional markup.
 Then in the pandas example we did not have to use a loop (hint: this is *broadcasting* like we saw previously with NumPy) and also we had some extra markup where it printed out the index values as well as `Name: color, dtype: object`.

-In this section you will practice performing data analysis with the first (base Python) format, before eventually learning how to use pandas instead.
+In this lesson you will practice performing data analysis with the first (base Python) format, before eventually learning how to use pandas instead.

 ### Python Modules